cumulus-bank/documentation/README.md

 2. Click on configure, click on copy, and paste all these commands in your terminal
 ![icp5](img/icp5.png)

-### Configuring Persistance storage in IBM Cloud Private for (DB2, MariaDB, MongoDB, RabbitMQ, and ODM)
+### Configuring Persistance storage in IBM Cloud Private for (DB2, MariaDB, MongoDB, and ODM)
 1. Login to IBM Cloud Private by going to this link ``` https://icplink:8443 ```

 ![icp1](img/icp1.png)